martinmoene/variant-lite/README.md

 The [*lest* test framework](https://github.com/martinmoene/lest)  is included in the [test folder](test).

-The following steps assume that the [*variant lite* source code](https://github.com/martinmoene/variant lite) has been cloned into a directory named `c:\variant lite`.
+The following steps assume that the [*variant lite* source code](https://github.com/martinmoene/variant-lite) has been cloned into a directory named `c:\variant-lite`.

 1. Create a directory for the build outputs for a particular architecture.
-Here we use c:\variant lite\build-win-x86-vc10.
+Here we use c:\variant-lite\build-win-x86-vc10.

-        cd c:\variant lite
+        cd c:\variant-lite
         md build-win-x86-vc10
         cd build-win-x86-vc10